appsemble/appsemble/docs/04-remapper/02-objects.md

 #### [object.from](/docs/reference/remapper#object.from)

 With this remapper you can create an entirely new object based on input values, and other remappers.
-Object.from in itself accepts remapper functions as its input which allows you to chain multiple remappers together to make complex objects.
+`object.from` in itself accepts remapper functions as its input which allows you to chain multiple remappers together to make complex objects.

 As a base, the remapper looks like this: